 Riccardo De Santi

 ETH AI Center PhD student.
-Generative Optimization and Exploration for Large-Scale Scientific Discovery.
+Exploration for Out-of-Distribution Discovery: from Theory to Molecules.

 I am a PhD student in Machine Learning at the ETH AI Center, advised by Andreas Krause, Niao He, and Kjell Jorner, and affiliated with the Institute of Machine Learning and NCCR Catalysis.
 My current research focuses on optimization and exploration via generative models — bridging decision-making under uncertainty, optimization and generative modeling to tackle fundamental challenges in large-scale scientific discovery.
 I work on mathematical foundations, scalable learning methods, and real-world applications including enzyme design for sustainable chemistry.